ahll19/ahll19.github.io/docs/_posts/2025-04-13-migrating_apps.md

 ![output from lsusb](../assets/img/posts/2025-04-13/lsusb.png)

 After digging around in the terminal for a while I went back into the Home Assistant config, and found the "device" section of the config page.
 It turns out that I needed to map my device to the container, in order for it to use it.
 This was something I had not considered since `lsusb` showed the device from a shell in the container.

+## Tandoor

+Old installation (docker compose).
+Cannot install on truenas base

+### Finding an alternative and easy install

+### Easy migration, and PWA instaed of 3rd party app

+Maybe make a note about PWA, Apple and EU